AnasDEV2005/brudb/simpledb/README.md

 # simpleDB | key value database file store

-Checkout colondb branch for multiple column support.
+Checkout colondb folder for multiple column support.
 Make sure you clone this repo inside the directory you write in the cargo.toml's ``[dependencies]  simple_db = ...`` May still contain issues, havent tested enough.